University of Arkansas Campus Historic District: Uses

 The building served as a chemistry building until 1935, when the new Chemistry Building was erected.
 The building then became home to the School of Law and was the site at which Silas Herbert Hunt enrolled at the university in 1948, becoming the first African American to integrate a southern university without threat of litigation.
 It later was home to the departments of Psychology and Geography, and is now used by the School of Social Work.

 Peabody Hall

 Peabody Hall was built in 1913 using a $40,000 donation from the George Peabody Fund.
 It was the first on-campus building built using private funds.
 It was built for use by the teacher education department and has been used by that department continuously since completion.
 Peabody Hall was completely renovated, inside and out, in 2011, garnering an award from the Historic Preservation Alliance of Arkansas.

-Women's Gymnasium
+Army ROTC Building

-The Women's Gymnasium was completed in 1925 by the campus Department of Buildings and Grounds with help from the engineering students.
+Originally a Women's Gymnasium, it was completed in 1925 by the campus Department of Buildings and Grounds with help from the engineering students.
 The floor was 60 ft by 90 ft, and could hold two basketball courts or four volleyball courts.
 It also has a full basement.
-Today, the building is used by the Army ROTC.
+Today, the building is used by the Army ROTC with the Gym converted into a Drill hall with classrooms and the basement into offices and a lounge for cadets.